RedisAI/RedisAI/docs/developer.md

 of complexity incrementally.

 **redisai.c**
----

 This is the entry point of the RedisAI module, responsible for registering the new commands in the Redis server, and containing all command functions to be called.
 This file is also responsible for exporting of Tensor, Script and Model APIs to other Modules.

 **tensor.h**
----

 Contains the helper methods for both creating, populating, managing and destructing the Tensor data structure, and methods to manage parsing and replying of tensor related commands or operations.

 **model.h**
----

 Contains the helper methods for both creating, populating, managing and destructing the Model data structure.
 Contains also methods to manage parsing and replying of model related commands or operations, that take place in the context of the Redis Main thread.
 The helper methods that are related to async background work are available at `model_script_run_session.h` header file.

 **script.h**

----
-Contains the helper methods for both creating, populating, managing and destructing the Script data structure.
+Contains the helper methods for both creating, populating, managing and destructing the PyTorch Script data structure.
 Contains also methods to manage parsing and replying of script related commands or operations, that take place in the context of the Redis Main thread.
 The helper methods that are related to async background work are available at `model_script_run_session.h` header file.

 **dag.h**
----

 Contains the helper methods for both parsing, running the command in the background, and replying DAG structured commands.

 **run_info.h**
----

 Contains the structure and headers to create, initialize, get, reset, and free the structures that represent the context in which RedisAI blocking commands operate, namely `RedisAI_RunInfo` and the newly added `RAI_DagOp`.

 **model_script_run_session.h**
----

 Contains the methods that are related to async background work that was triggered by either MODELRUN or SCRIPTRUN Command and Called within `RedisAI_Run_ThreadMain`.
 This file also contains the function signatures of the reply callbacks to be called in order to reply to the clients, after the background work on MODELRUN and SCRIPTRUN is done.

 **background_workers.h**
----

 Contains the structure to manage the per-device queues, used for decoupling the work from the main thread to the background worker threads.
 For each of the incoming ModelRun, ScriptRun, and DagRun commands, the request is queued and evaded asynchronously to one the device queues.

+**stats.h**

+Contains the structure and headers to create, initialize, get, reset, and free run-time statics, like call count, error count, and aggregate durations of ModelRun and ScriptRun sessions.
+The statistics are ephemeral, meaning that they are not saved to the key space, and on maximum live for the duration of the DB uptime.

 **err.h**
----

 Contains the structure and headers for a formal API to create, initialize, get, reset, and free errors among different backends.

 **backends.h and backends directory**
----

 Contains the structure and headers methods required to register a new backend to be loaded by the module.
  To do so, the backend needs to implement and export the following methods: